jmervine/nesta_plugins_sample_site/README.md

 1. Checkout or Fork
 2. bundle install --path vendor/bundle
-3. bundle exec nesta content:demo
+3. bundle exec nesta demo:content
 4. bundle exec shotgun # (or unicorn if you prefer, as I do)